 I first discovered farinata flatbread in Italy.
-As a gluten-free person, I missed out on quite a bit of Italian cuisine, and farinata appeared on the menu at a pizzeria in Torino.
+As a gluten-free person, I missed out on quite a bit of Italian cuisine.
+However, I was so excited when it appeared on the menu at a pizzeria in Torino!

 I love farinata Flatbread

-I really do love farinata flatbread.
+I really do love farinata.
 It’s one of my favorite go-to meals for any night when I can’t think of anything else to make.
 I love it because:

 - It literally only takes 20 minutes to bake farinata.
 Just set up the batter in the morning, and you’ve got your dinner made.

 - Farinata is the perfect way to use up whatever vegetables are in your kitchen.
-(See the next section for a few of my favorite combinations.)
+(See the next section for a few of my favorite flavor combinations).

 - Best of all, my kids love it and always eat their fill.
 (Yea for eating beans!)